Yapton: Notable residents

 Duncan Goodhew, the Olympic swimming maestro was brought up in Yapton.
 There is a residential road, Goodhew Close, named after him.
 Sculptor Ginger Gilmour works from a 15th-century farmhouse near Yapton, where she has created several studios.
 The Scottish poet Andrew Young lived in Yapton after he retired in 1959.

+Michael Fellows MBE DSC BEM* MSM.
+Royal Navy clearance diver.
+Also has a road in the village bearing his name.